 Triple Play: 3-in-1 Roast Chicken

 Here’s a dish that will resolve that pesky question about what to make for dinner forever.
-It’s classy, versatile, and if you’re not feeding 3 hungry teenagers (or roommates), you just might have enough leftovers for lunch to make your co-workers jealous.
+3-in-1 roast chicken is classy, versatile, and if you’re not feeding 3 hungry teenagers (or roommates), you just might have enough leftovers for lunch to make your co-workers jealous.
 Oh, and did we mention it’s simple?
 The best food always is.
-That’s what we call a triple play: Make a main and two sides at the same time.
+That’s what we call a triple play: 3-in-1 roast chicken.
+Make a main and two sides at the same time.
 This roasted chicken is made with prosciutto and sage stuffed under the skin.
 It’s roasted on a bed of root vegetables, and we make a vinaigrette for a salad with the drippings to round out the meal.
 So roll up your sleeves and get ready to hear the praise.

 for the roast chicken & veg